MarioMartReq/argoCDtesting/Readme.md

 - Go to ArgoCD UI and wait until changes have been applied:
   YES, we did it!
-  After few simple steps, we have been able to deploy an app in 2 environments in 10 minutes.
+  After a few simple steps, we have been able to deploy an app in 2 environments in 10 minutes.
 That was awesome!

 ![](images/second-dep-argocdui-main.png)
 ![Review sync status from App details menu](images/autosync.png)